bitboody/Necromancer/README.md

 ---------------

-<h2 id="about">About</h2>h2>
+<h2 id="about">About</h2>

-This project started in hopes to sharpen my skills at TCP networking, and because I found the topic interesting.
-This was made for educational purposes only.
+I started this project to improve my TCP networking abilities and because I was interested in the subject.
+I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.